-Many school districts and the Texas Department of Aging and Rehabilitative Services (DARS) also have hands-on training for older children to learn how to use the bus system or learn about public transportation in their community.
+Many school districts and Texas Health and Human Services Independent Living Services also have hands-on training for older children to learn how to use the bus system or learn about public transportation in their community.
 Some community programs might help your child learn to drive and get their driver’s license if they are able.
 These are all ways your child can feel more independent.
 Our Grants and Other Funding Sources page also lists some private programs you can apply for to help you make special out-of-town trips for medical care.

 Paratransit is simply a type of transportation designed for people with disabilities or special health care needs.
 It is more commonly used by adults than by children.
 These vehicles are sometimes run by private companies or the city, and each has its own rules on who can ride.
 These vans can pick you and your child up at home and take you where you need to go.
 You or your child will need to call and set up a pickup time, and sometimes you will have to wait awhile for your rides to come.
 If your young adult needs to bring an attendant, they will be charged for 2 passengers.
 (In some cities, a 1-way ticket is just $1.)
 To find out if there is paratransit in your area, look online (Try searching “transportation” or “paratransit.”) or connect with other parents to see if they have tips for you.